mmartofel/terraform-bastion-aws/README.md

 #### How to get started with AWS access?

 That repo do not provide instructions to setup AWS accout.
 We presume it's allready set for you.

 So first step is to configure AWS access.

 Please issue first:

 `aws configure`

-provide:
+then provide:

 ``AWS_ACCESS_KEY_ID``